McCall Zerboni

-McCall RaNae Zerboni (born December 13, 1986) is an American professional soccer player who plays as a midfielder for and captains NJ/NY Gotham FC of the National Women's Soccer League (NWSL).
+McCall RaNae Zerboni (born December 13, 1986) is an American professional soccer player who most recently played as a midfielder for NJ/NY Gotham FC of the National Women's Soccer League (NWSL) in 2024.
+In 2025 she began doing on-screen soccer analysis and commentary.

 Early life

 Born in Camarillo, California, to parents James and Lindy, Zerboni was a four-year letter-winner at San Clemente High School in San Clemente, California.
 She was named CIF Offensive Player of the Year during her freshman and sophomore years.
 She was a three-time South Coast League MVP and four-time first-team All-Orange County selection.
 In 2005, she was named Gatorade Player of the Year.
 She was ranked as the number 17 overall recruit and fifth-best midfielder in the nation by Student Sports Magazine.

 In addition to her high school playing experience, Zerboni was an Olympic Development Program (ODP) State and Region-IV team member and played club soccer for the Southern California Blues for several years, helping them to League Cup Championships in 2001 and 2002, a Region-IV Championship in 2000 and their first-ever Surf Cup title in 2004.